LifeScopeLabs/lifescopelabs.github.io/md/lifescope-app.md

 (development phase, high priority)

-Search anything about yourself in a web browser or on a native app (Firefox, Chrome, Android, iOS, Windows, Mac).

-## [LIFESCOPE Archive App](https://lifescopelabs.github.io/etl.html#lifescope-archive-app)

-### [LIFESCOPE Archive App Documentation](https://lifescope.io/getting-started/)

 Access your digital memory and tell their stories.
 The LIFESCOPE App allows anyone to search and curate your personal data in various views.
+Search anything about yourself in a web browser or on a native app (Firefox, Chrome, Android, iOS, Windows, Mac).

 The codebase is a single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile responsive design interface with javascript extensions.
 Written with plugin framework for features such as location tracking, webXR and web voice.
-The Containerizable inside a universal app framework Cordova.
+The web code is containerizable inside a universal app framework Cordova.

+## [LIFESCOPE Archive App](https://lifescopelabs.github.io/etl.html#lifescope-archive-app)
+The cu

+### [LIFESCOPE Archive App Documentation](https://lifescope.io/getting-started/)

 ### Requirements
 - **MVP**:  Rewrite the [LIFESCOPE Archive App](https://lifescopelabs.github.io/etl.html#lifescope-archive-app) for Nuxt.